zem/qtc-net/README.md

 qtc-net
 =======

-A short telegram sytem for Amateur Radio
+A short telegram system for Amateur Radio

-This ugly graphic trys to illustrate the network, it is somewhat ugly and too complicated, and will be exchanged soon, but I have really trouble to explain QTC Net in two scentences.
+This ugly graphic tries to illustrate the network, it is somewhat ugly and too complicated, and will be exchanged soon, but I have really trouble to explain QTC Net in two sentences.

-The net is basically a decentralized drop off point for short telegrams from one operator to another operator.
-The Messages are all public as it is for Amateur Radio Service.
-The Transfer from one endpoint station to the Network or the other way round will mostly be done manually, by having a friendly operator (who may chease some delivery points for a diplome) in the middle who has access to the Network.
+The net is basically a decentralized drop-off point for short telegrams beint sentfrom one operator to another operator.
+The messages are all public as it is for Amateur Radio Service.
+The transfer from one endpoint station to the network itself or the other way round will mostly be done manually; by having a friendly operator (who may chase some delivery points for a diploma) as a middleman who has access to the network.

-The easiest way to access the network ist via Internet, but anyway the messages and Interserver communications are designed to be transmitted via Radio Links as well, if there is enough bandwidth.
+The easiest way to access the network ist via Internet, but anyway the messages and inter-server communications are designed to be transmitted via radio links as well, if there is enough bandwidth available.

-For more Info look at the Website http://www.qtc-net.org/
+For more information have look at the Website http://www.qtc-net.org/